SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: MVOT Dataset

 \section{MVOT Dataset}

 We present MatrixCity Video Object Tracking (MVOT), a remote sensing video object tracking dataset.
 MVOT is constructed from the synthetic MatrixCity~\cite{li2023matrixcity} environment and designed to evaluate performance under diverse conditions, including multiple scenes and attributes.
-As illustrated in ~\cref{fig:dataset}, MVOT comprises approximately 160,000 frames across more than 1,500 video sequences, each accompanied by detailed target annotations—significantly exceeding the scale of existing remote sensing video datasets.
-MVOT covers three major dimensions of variation: \begin{itemize} \item \textbf{Illumination conditions}: day, dusk, and night; \item \textbf{Viewing angles (zenith angles)}: 0°, 10°, and 20°; \item \textbf{Occlusion attributes}: presence or absence of target occlusion within the sequence. \end{itemize}
+As illustrated in \cref{fig:dataset}, MVOT comprises approximately 160,000 frames across more than 1,500 video sequences, each accompanied by detailed target annotations, significantly exceeding the scale of existing remote sensing video datasets.
+MVOT covers three major dimensions of variation: \begin{itemize} \item \textbf{Illumination conditions}: day, dusk, and night; \item \textbf{Viewing angles (zenith angles)}: 0\textdegree, 10\textdegree, and 20\textdegree; \item \textbf{Occlusion attributes}: presence or absence of target occlusion within the sequence. \end{itemize}

-Each video sequence in MVOT consists of 100 frames with a spatial resolution of 1024×1024 pixels.
-The data are collected from four distinct regions in the MatrixCity environment: Right, Left, Bottom, and Top, each representing typical urban scenes rich in tall and low-rise buildings, roads and elevated bridges, ports, and parking lots.
+Each video sequence in MVOT consists of 100 frames with a spatial resolution of 1024$\times$1024 pixels.
+The data are collected from four distinct spatial quadrants in the MatrixCity environment, referred to as Right, Left, Bottom, and Top, which correspond to four predefined camera trajectory regions in the official MatrixCity setting~\cite{li2023matrixcity}.
+Each region represents typical urban scenes rich in tall and low-rise buildings, roads and elevated bridges, ports, and parking lots.
 This diversity enables comprehensive evaluation across realistic satellite video scenarios.

-Detailed descriptions of the three variation categories are provided below.
+MVOT is generated using the MatrixCity rendering scripts in Unreal Engine (UE).
+Camera positions are sampled at regular intervals along predefined trajectories, with a fixed camera height to simulate satellite altitude.
+Scene pitch angles are varied to produce 0\textdegree, 10\textdegree, and 20\textdegree{} viewing conditions.
+Illumination is simulated by adjusting sunlight color, intensity, and atmospheric scattering parameters within the UE rendering pipeline.
+Target bounding box annotations are obtained via the UE actor-tracking API, ensuring pixel-accurate ground truth.
+The complete data generation pipeline and scripts will be publicly released.